This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Old Water Mill

-Picking up from where you left off, start your third day in Prague from the Lesser Town and the Old Water Mill, which is situated in the Devil’s Canal.
-You can stop by the little bridge over the Devil’s Canal on your way to Lennon Wall.
+Spend your morning exploring the rest of the highlights of Lesser Town on foot.
+Your first stop is the Old Water Mill, which is situated in the Devil’s Canal.
+Take your photos from the little bridge on your way to the Lennon Wall.

 This image shows the Old Water Mill in the Devil's Canal.